 - Add the apples to an 8×8 pan.

-- Mix together the brown and white sugars with the flour and cinnamon.
+- Mix together the brown and white sugars with the flour, cinnamon, chai concentrate and vanilla.

 - Sprinkle over apples and mix with your hands until apples are covered.